Updated: Feb 2

 Over the years, we’ve seen some very precariously installed grab bars.
 From not being mounted into studs or using the proper anchoring systems, to placement in some locations that truly boggles the mind!
 I’m sure they were installed with the best of intentions, but sometimes good intentions can cause a lot of harm.
-When you put your trust into something to support your weight and to prevent falls – you simply need it to work!
+When you put your trust into something to support your weight and to prevent falls – it just needs to work!

 We often repeat that you should hire a professional to do your installations – but how do you know if the “pros” really know what to do here?
 Here are a few things to consider: